 - Sorry We Missed You

-- Central Theme: Ken's films focus on socialist issues.
+- Central Theme: Loach's films always focus on social issues.

 - Downer Ending: Several of his films don't exactly end on a happy note.

-- Government Conspiracy: Strongly implied with the ridiculously complicated and bureaucratic British social welfare system in I, Daniel Blake to discourage people from seeking benefits.
+- Government Conspiracy: Strongly implied with the ridiculously complicated and bureaucratic British social welfare system in I, Daniel Blake, which makes itself needlessly complex to discourage people from seeking benefits.

-- Grey-and-Gray Morality: Despite his harsh subjects to talk about, nobody is perfect or horrible.
+- Grey-and-Gray Morality: Despite the harsh subjects to talk about in his films, nobody in them is perfect or horrible.

 - Kitchen Sink Drama: Family Life belongs to the genre.

-- Sliding Scale of Idealism vs. Cynicism: Can differentiate.
-His films are usually about dark socialist subject matters.
+- Sliding Scale of Idealism vs. Cynicism: His films are usually about dark socialist subject matters.
 However on the other hand, some of his films are surprisingly hopeful, heartfelt, or sentimental.
-Even one of his more bleak and cold films, I, Daniel Blake, focus's heavily on The Power of Friendship.
+Even one of his bleakest films, I, Daniel Blake, focuses heavily on The Power of Friendship.